-- 8.1 The activity of shark meshing was subject to a review and environmental assessment to inform development of the two Joint Management Agreements in 2009 and the 2009 Management Plan for the SMP. - 8.2 The management provisions of this Plan (and the 2009 Management Plan) were designed to mitigate the environmental impacts of the activity as far as possible while still achieving the program aim. - 8.3 The management provisions of this Plan and the 2017 Joint Management Agreement were informed by the recommendations in the 5-Year Review of the August 2009 Joint Management Agreements for the NSW Shark Meshing (Bather Protection) Program (NSW DPI 2016).
+- 8.1 The activity of shark meshing was subject to a review and environmental assessment to inform development of the two Joint Management Agreements in 2009 and the 2009 Management Plan for the SMP. - 8.2 The management provisions of this Plan (and the 2017 Management Plan) were designed to mitigate the environmental impacts of the activity as far as possible while still achieving the program aim. - 8.3 The management provisions of this Plan and the retention of the 2017 Joint Management Agreement were informed by the 5-yearly review of the July 2017 Joint Management Agreement for the NSW Shark Meshing (Bather Protection) Program by DPI, EHG, the Scientific Committee and the Fisheries Scientific Committee.

-9 Relationship to the Environment Protection and BiodiversityConservation Act 1999
+9 Relationship to the Environment Protection and Biodiversity Conservation Act 1999

-- 9.1 The threatening process 'Death or injury to marine species following capture in beach meshing (nets) and drum lines used in shark control programs' was nominated for listing as a key threatening process under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999. - 9.2 The Threatened Species Scientific Committee (TSSC) established under section 205 of the Environment Protection and Biodiversity Conservation Act 1999 assessed the threatening process against the criteria in section 188(4) of the Environment Protection and Biodiversity Conservation Act 1999. - 9.3 Following the assessment the TSSC recommended that the threatening process was not eligible for inclusion in the list of key threatening processes under section 183 of the Environment Protection and Biodiversity Conservation Act 1999. - 9.4 After considering the TSSC's recommendation and advice the Minister decided that the threatening process was not eligible to be treated as a key threatening process under section 188 of the Environment Protection and Biodiversity Conservation Act 1999.
+- 9.1 The threatening process 'Death or injury to marine species following capture in beach meshing (nets) and drum lines used in shark control programs' was nominated for listing as a key threatening process under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999. - 9.2 The Threatened Species Scientific Committee (TSSC) established under section 205 of the Environment Protection and Biodiversity Conservation Act 1999 assessed the threatening process against the criteria in section 188(4) of the Environment Protection and Biodiversity Conservation Act 1999. - 9.3 Following the assessment the TSSC recommended that the threatening process was not eligible for inclusion in the list of key threatening processes under section 183 of the Environment Protection and Biodiversity Conservation Act 1999.

-- 9.5 An action that has, will have or is likely to have a significant impact on matters of national environmental significance may need approval under the Environment Protection and Biodiversity Conservation Act 1999.
-Section 43B of the Environment Protection and Biodiversity Conservation Act 1999 provides that actions that are a lawful continuation of use of the land, sea or seabed that was occurring before 16 July 2000 are not subject to approval under the Environment Protection and Biodiversity Conservation Act 1999. - 9.6 Approval under the Environment Protection and Biodiversity Conservation Act 1999 for the SMP was not sought in 2009 (when the first Management Plan was enacted) on the basis that the SMP was a lawful continuation of use of the land, sea or seabed and was therefore covered by the continuing use exemption in section 43B of the Environment Protection and Biodiversity Conservation Act 1999.
+- 9.4 After considering the TSSC's recommendation and advice the Minister decided that the threatening process was not eligible to be treated as a key threatening process under section 188 of the Environment Protection and Biodiversity Conservation Act 1999. - 9.5 An action that has, will have or is likely to have a significant impact on matters of national environmental significance may need approval under the Environment Protection and Biodiversity Conservation Act 1999.
+Section 43B of the Environment Protection and Biodiversity Conservation Act 1999 provides that actions that are a lawful continuation of use of the land, sea or seabed that was occurring before 16 July 2000 are not subject to approval under the Environment Protection Act 1999. - 9.6 Approval under the Environment Protection and Biodiversity Conservation Act 1999 for the SMP was not sought in 2009 (when the first Management Plan was enacted) on the basis that the SMP was a lawful continuation of use of the land, sea or seabed and was therefore covered by the continuing use exemption in section 43B of the Environment Protection and Biodiversity Conservation Act 1999.